Pete-Andrew/portfolio_three/README.md

 To enable run dev, first you need to 'cd portfolio_three'

-## Notes
+## Personal Notes

-For some reason this project opens in the wrong folder, run 'cd portfolio_three' in the terminal to enter correct folder Then 'npm run dev'
+For development, this project opens in the wrong folder, run 'cd portfolio_three' in the terminal to enter correct folder Then 'npm run dev'

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-How to make this tutorial:
+How to make this website template tutorial: https://www.youtube.com/watch?v=Y2kGqbzvAn4&ab_channel=GreatStack
-https://www.youtube.com/watch?v=Y2kGqbzvAn4&ab_channel=GreatStack

 npm install motion